jflaatsch/resetOpenDTU/README.md

 DEBUG_BASH = False #NOTE: DEBUG_BASH = True disables the text prompt to complete the reboot step during testing with run_resetOpenDTU.sh or crontab
 WATCH_BROWSER = False #NOTE: WATCH_BROWSER = True enables a virtual display for testing
 </code>
-- note, DEBUG = True will not complete the reset process, OpenDTU will not restart so that it does not interupt OpenDTU's normal operation during the day
+- note, DEBUG = True will not complete the reset process, OpenDTU will not restart so that it does not interrupt OpenDTU's normal operation during the day
 - if desired, set WATCH_BROWSER = True, this should allow you to see the OpenDTU website while the python script main.py executes
-- to run a full test confirming reboot in debug mode, set DTBUG_BASH
+- to run a full test confirming reboot in debug mode, set DEBUG_BASH
 - this will provide a user prompt, type yes to actually reboot OpenDTU

 Run tests to confirm that main.py executes correctly: